 F. Reviews of Findings of Violations of Covered Policies

-- A copy of the written report shall be provided to the University Provost or appropriate vice president or designee.
+- A copy of the written report shall be provided to the appropriate university designee.
 If the matter involves claims of sex discrimination and/or retaliation related to a sex discrimination claim, a copy will also be provided to the Title IX Coordinator.

-- The University Provost or appropriate vice president or designee will evaluate the findings, request additional information as needed, and make a determination regarding whether a policy violation has occurred.
-If the matter involves allegations of sex discrimination and/or retaliation related to a sex discrimination claim, the Title IX Coordinator will provide input to the University Provost or appropriate vice president or designee prior to their issuing the final determination.
+- The appropriate university designee will evaluate the findings, request additional information as needed, and make a determination regarding whether a policy violation has occurred.
+If the matter involves allegations of sex discrimination and/or retaliation related to a sex discrimination claim, the Title IX Coordinator will provide input to the appropriate university designee prior to their issuing the final determination.

-- The University Provost or appropriate vice president or designee shall provide his/her determination to the complainant, the party accused of violating the policy, the appropriate university administrator, and the Office of University Rights and Responsibilities.
+- The appropriate university designee is either the University Provost; the Executive Vice President, Treasurer and Chief Financial Officer; the Senior Vice President for Educational Outreach and Student Services; the Executive Vice President, ASU Knowledge Enterprise; the Chief of Staff, Office of the President; or their designee.
+The appropriate university designee shall provide their determination to the complainant, the party accused of violating the policy, the appropriate university administrator, and the Office of University Rights and Responsibilities.
 In cases involving claims of sex discrimination and/or retaliation related to a sex discrimination claim, a copy will also be provided to the Title IX Coordinator.
 The determination is final.

 - Disciplinary action will be issued under the applicable procedure for the employment classification of the employee who has been found to have violated covered policies, i.e. for faculty, at ABOR 6-201.J. and L.; for administrators, at ABOR 6-101.H., for academic professional staff, at ABOR 6-302.G. and I., or ACD 508-03; university staff, at SPP 301, SPP 801, SPP 808; and for classified staff, at SPP 809; and, at SPP 901.